JCSDA/jedi-docs/howto/profiling/profiling.md

     $ module load vtune

-### Cheyenne
+### Derecho

-Cheyenne currently has an ArmForge license and MAP is the preferred profiler:
+Derecho currently has an ArmForge license and MAP is the preferred profiler:

     $ module load arm-forge